BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/search-for-data.md

 ### 6. Don't return 'no results'

-If the users query doesn't match any search results - provide an actionable message on what they could do differently.
+If a user's query doesn't find any data records - provide an actionable message on what they could do differently.

-If some datasets have a 'near' match to search criteria they can be displayed as well.
+If there are data records that have a 'close' resemblance to search criteria ensure they are displayed as suggestions.

 <div class="image-container">